peedrohj/product-api/README.md

 POSTGRES_PORT="5432"
 ```

-And connect to a database called products.
+And connect to a database called "products".
-> **Note**: You can change that with the same method listed above
+> **Note**: You can change that with the same method listed above and update the variable called "POSTGRES_DB".

 ### Running
-To running this API you can simple open your terminal and type this command in the root folder of this project.
+To execute this API you can simple open your terminal and type this command in the root folder of this project.

 ``` sh
 $ python3 app.py